-It depends on the sizes of floor and how creaky it is.
+It depends on the size of your rooms and how creaky they are.
 Stop Creak is applied by spraying into the grooves between the planks.
-It works in seconds and you cn silence an entire room in about 10 minutes.
+It works in seconds and you can silence an entire room in about 10 minutes.

 Stop Creak lasts for 2 years+ however, most customers apply Stop Creak to the areas of the floor that creaks and then keep a can handy to treat other areas of the floor that might start creaking in future.